crate/cratedb-guide/docs/integrate/oracle/usage.md

-(oracle-tutorial)=
+(oracle-usage)=
 # Load data from Oracle into CrateDB

-The tutorial will walk you through starting the [Oracle Database] and CrateDB, inserting a record into Oracle, loading data into a CrateDB table, and validating that the data has been stored successfully.
+The usage guide will walk you through starting the [Oracle Database] and CrateDB, inserting a record into Oracle, loading data into a CrateDB table, and validating that the data has been stored successfully.
 The data transfer is supported by the